barbeblanche96/backend-chat/readme.md

 6. Check backend documentation at this [Link](https://documenter.getpostman.com/view/3550891/2s93si1A3q)

+7. Check the test.html file to know how to receive sockets events (you have to login via socket before receiving event)

 ## Testing

 Run `npm test` and all your tests in the `test/` directory will be run.